-36. For the reasons set out above, the Commissioner determines that the Respondent was incorrect to refuse to make a determination in relation to the Work under section 195 of the TCA 1997 and that the Appellant has satisfied the burden of proof.
+46. For the reasons set out above, the Commissioner concludes that the Appellant has not succeeded in discharging the burden of proof and determines that the Respondent was correct to refuse to make determinations in relation to the Works under section 195 of the TCA 1997.

-37. This Appeal is determined in accordance with Part 40A of the TCA 1997 and in particular section 949U thereof.
-This determination contains full findings of fact and reasons for the determination, as required under section 949AJ(6) of the TCA 1997.
+47. This Appeal is determined in accordance with Part 40A of the TCA 1997 and in particular section 949U thereof.
+This determination contains full findings of fact and reasons for the determination, as required under section 949AJ (6) of the TCA 1997.